 Just across the Potomac River into Virginia is Tysons Corner, a fast-growing commuter town with a giant shopping mall: the Center.
 Accessible via metro from central DC, this supermall has more than 300 shops and restaurants, including department stores Macy’s and Nordstrom, designer stores including Michael Kors, Louis Vuitton and Coach as well as speciality shops.
 There’s also a cinema and various hotels attached if you want to stay the night.

+Book shopping in Washington DC is a treat for bibliophiles.
 A vast bookshop just off Dupont Circle, Kramers has a cult following.
 There are the usual fiction and non-fiction sections to trawl (and thumbed through – they don’t mind) and you’ll find the latest political thriller or tell-all about life on Capitol Hill.
 It’s open until 3am at the weekend.
 The attached Afterwords Café (the first bookshop/café hybrid in DC) is worth so much more than a quick coffee – it’s a fully fledged restaurant open all day for breakfast, lunch, dinner and pavement drinks.

 Just south of Dupont Circle is the excellent Shop Made in DC, which sells locally produced trinkets including prints, cute cards and ornaments.